POS Hardware

 - Don’t let your POS hang out on the wrong network.
 Keep it away from guest Wi-Fi, digital signage, or anything else that doesn’t need to touch payment data.
 Segmented networks aren’t overkill.
 They’re the baseline.

 - Run it like it’s go-time.
 Before you roll anything out, test it like you’re in the middle of a Saturday rush.
-If it can’t hang under pressure, it’s not ready for the floor.
-Swipe cards, test loyalty redemptions, process EBT..whatever your stores handle daily.
+If it cannot handle the pressure, it is not ready for the floor.
+Swipe cards, test loyalty redemptions, process EBT, whatever your stores handle daily.
 If it breaks in testing, it’ll definitely break in the field.

 - That means running actual payments, testing loyalty redemptions, and simulating peak loads.